-PLEASE TAKE FURTHER NOTICE that the Plan Proponents hereby file (a) an amended version of the Initial Disclosure Statement (as may be further amended, modified, and/or supplemented from time to time, the "Amended Disclosure Statement"), attached hereto as Exhibit 1, to incorporate certain changes, and (b) a redline of the Amended Disclosure Statement, attached hereto as Exhibit 2, showing the changes to the Initial Disclosure Statement.
+PLEASE TAKE FURTHER NOTICE that the Plan Proponents hereby file:

+- a further amended version of the Amended Disclosure Statement (as may be further amended, modified, and/or supplemented from time to time, the "Further Amended Disclosure Statement"), attached hereto as Exhibit 1, to incorporate certain changes in connection with comments from the Creditors' Committee and the Debtors' Second Amended Plan [Docket No. 671], and to provide additional detail on the recovery range for Holders of GUC Claims, - a redline of the Further Amended Disclosure Statement, attached hereto as Exhibit 2, showing the changes to the Amended Disclosure Statement (the "Incremental Redline") and - a redline of the Further Amended Disclosure Statement, attached hereto as Exhibit 3, showing the changes to the Initial Disclosure Statement (the "Cumulative Redline").

-PLEASE TAKE FURTHER NOTICE that copies of the Amended Disclosure Statement and other related pleadings filed in the Chapter 11 Cases can be viewed or obtained by: (i) accessing the Court's website for a fee; or (ii) contacting the Office of the Clerk of the Court.
+PLEASE TAKE FURTHER NOTICE that copies of the Further Amended Disclosure Statement, Amended Disclosure Statement and other related pleadings filed in the Chapter 11 Cases can be viewed or obtained by: (i) accessing the Court's website for a fee; or (ii) contacting the Office of the Clerk of the Court.
 Please note that a PACER password is required to access documents on the Court's website.
 PLEASE NOTE: Neither the staff of the Clerk's office nor the Petitioning Creditors' counsel can give you legal advice.